 But it was Alexander Graham Bell who steered the magazine toward a more popular future.
 Elected president of the society in 1898, he demanded the magazine include “pictures, and plenty of them….THE WORLD AND ALL THAT IS IN IT is our theme, and if we can’t find anything to interest ordinary people in that subject, we better shut up shop….”
 Soon after, the new editor, Gilbert H. Grosvenor, included eleven pages of photographs of Tibet.
 He expected to be fired, but was instead congratulated by members.
 The change wasn’t universally embraced—later some board members resigned because the magazine was becoming a “picture book.”

 The list of world-leading scientists and explorers funded or publicized by National Geographic seems unending.
-Jacques Cousteau published articles about the under-sea world.
+Jacques Cousteau published articles about the under-sea world (learn more about Cousteau here).
 Louis and Mary Leakey reported their discovery of humanoid fossils at Olduvai Gorge.
-The society sponsored the initial work of Jane Goodall to study chimpanzees in Tanzania.
+The society sponsored the initial work of Jane Goodall to study chimpanzees in Tanzania (learn more about Goodall here).
 John Glenn carried a National Geographic Society flag into space.
-Dian Fossey was funded to study gorillas in Rwanda.
+Dian Fossey was funded to study gorillas in Rwanda (learn more about Fossey here).
 The discovery of the Titanic wreck was announced through the National Geographic Society.
 Paul Sereno announced the world’s oldest dinosaur fossils.
 Sylvia Earle conducted a five-year study of possible marine preserves.

 National Geographic magazine and its clones have enormous outreach.
 The signature magazine is published in 34 languages and reaches 60 million people monthly.
 The National Geographic Channel is broadcast in 38 languages in 171 countries to 440 million households.
 Add to that the society’s digital presence, internet applications, social media, websites and newsletters, and it is hard to avoid the society’s influence on education, science and conservation.

-But for me, National Geographic will always be the dog-eared magazines with a bright yellow border that landed on our kitchen table each month.
-They were the source of most of my school reports and for the inspiration for a career in conservation.
+But for me, National Geographic will always be the dog-eared magazines with a bright yellow border that landed on our kitchen table each month, six months out of date.
+They were the source of most of my school reports and the inspiration for a career in conservation.

 Gale Cengage Learning.
 The History of the National Geographic Society.
 Available at: http://gale.cengage.co.uk/national-geographic-virtual-library/history.aspx.
 Accessed January 31, 2018.